-- Check in regularly with https://www.railbaltica.org/tenders/ - Sign up for the Rail Baltica newsletter and procurement news (separate newsletters) - Register in the respective e-procurement systems of each Baltic State - Get acquainted with the minimum qualification requirements for suppliers - Applications/proposals in RB Rail AS procurement procedures can be submitted only through the E-tendering system eis.gov.lv - Applications/proposals submitted by e-mail or in paper format outside the e-tendering system, shall be rejected - Submit your application/proposal once uploaded in the system upload and submit - Carefully manage deadlines, avoid uploading your application/proposal at the last moment - Provide careful attention to procurement requirements - Send questions & feedback as early as possible on any procurement document - Choose your partners wisely, to be sure that together you will have the required resources and will be ready to deliver the contract
+- · Check in regularly at railbaltica.org/tenders/. - Sign up for the Rail Baltica procurement newsletter. - Register in the respective e-procurement systems of each Baltic state. - Familiarize yourself with the minimum qualification requirements for suppliers. - Note that applications/proposals in RB Rail AS procurement procedures can only be submitted through the E-tendering system eis.gov.lv.
+Applications/proposals submitted by e-mail or in paper format outside the e-tendering system will be rejected. - Pay close attention to procurement requirements. - Send questions and feedback as early as possible regarding any procurement document. - Choose your partners wisely to ensure that, together, you will have the required resources and will be ready to deliver the contract.